MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Experimental Results

 The results for the model variants and the ablation study are presented in Figure \ref{fig:ablation}.
 In addition, Table \ref{tab:parameters_ablation} shows the number of model parameters for each modified model.
-The figure shows that the rescaled large MSA-CNN performs significantly worse than the reference model on the ISRUC-S3 dataset.
-Regarding the Sleep-EDF datasets, the small MSA-CNN is slightly lower than the reference model.
+Regarding model variants, the figure shows that the rescaled large MSA-CNN performs significantly worse than the reference model on the ISRUC-S3 dataset.
+On the Sleep-EDF datasets, the small MSA-CNN is slightly lower than the reference model.
 On the other hand, the table shows that the model complexity of the small MSA-CNN is substantially lower than that of the large MSA-CNN.
 The multimodal configuration is slightly lower on the ISRUC-S3 and the Sleep-EDF-20 datasets.
-Notably, the small multimodal model slightly outperforms the reference model, despite having just 7,517 model parameters\thinspace---\thinspace less than one-fourth the number of parameters of the reference model.
-Overall, the model variants offer valuable alternatives to the proposed reference model.
+Notably, the small multimodal model shows a marginal, albeit not significant, improvement over the reference model, despite having just 7,517 model parameters\thinspace---\thinspace less than one-fourth the number of parameters of the reference model.
+Overall, the model variants represent promising alternatives to the proposed reference model and should be explored in more detail in future work.

-The multivariate ablation study demonstrates that the multivariate approach significantly improves model performance, irrespective of the dataset.
-Similarly, the ablation study for the TCM shows that the TCM improves model performance significantly, proving that the TCM is an integral part of the model.
-Lastly, the multi-scale ablation studies show that the incorporation of the MSM outperforms all uni-scale models.
-While the performance improvement of the multi-scale model is only marginal compared to uni-scale models I and II, Table \ref{tab:parameters_ablation} shows that the MFLOPS model complexity is simultaneously reduced.
-Note that the MFLOPS model complexity varies due to the computational load of the convolution, which is higher for scales with lower input pooling factors, even though the parameter-based model complexity remains the same.
+The first \textbf{ablation study} demonstrates that the multivariate approach significantly improves model performance, irrespective of the dataset.
+Similarly, the multi-scale ablation studies show that the incorporation of the MSM outperforms all uni-scale models.
+While the performance improvement of the multi-scale model is only marginal compared to uni-scale models I and II, the reduction in MFLOPS model complexity (Table \ref{tab:parameters_ablation}) should also be taken into account.
+Figure \ref{fig:uniscale} shows test accuracy as a function of model complexity.
+Across both the ISRUC-S3 and Sleep-EDF-20 datasets, the multi-scale configuration achieves higher performance than the interpolated uniscale configuration at comparable model complexity.
+This effect is more pronounced on the larger of the two datasets, Sleep-EDF-20, where the performance of the multi-scale model lies above the interpolated standard error region.
+Lastly, the ablation study for the TCM shows that the TCM improves model performance significantly, proving that the TCM is an integral part of the model.

+Although limited to the two smaller datasets, the last two ablation studies show that the TCM contributes significantly to model performance, while the MSM shows modest yet consistent improvements.
+Taken together, these results support our decision to omit a full ablation on the Sleep-EDF-78 dataset, as the expected additional insight would likely be limited relative to the substantial computational cost.